-(1) # of children at enrollment (2) # of children at end of enrollment year C.8 Number of all children who are up-to-date on a schedule of age- appropriate preventive and primary health care, according to the relevant state's EPSDT schedule for well child care 444 1,117 of children at end of enrollment year a.
-Of these, the number diagnosed by a health care professional with a chronic condition needing medical treatment since last year's PIR was reported 101 1.
-Of these, the number who have received or are receiving medical treatment 69
+(1) # of children at enrollment (2) # of children at end of enrollment year C.8 Number of all children who are up-to-date on a schedule of age- appropriate preventive and primary health care, according to the relevant state's EPSDT schedule for well child care 358 1,186 of children at end of enrollment year a.
+Of these, the number diagnosed by a health care professional with condition needing medical treatment since last year's PIR was reported. a chronic rted 65 1.
+Of these, the number who have received or are receiving medical treatment 60 b.
+Specify the primary reason that children who needed medical treatment, for any chronic condition diagnosed by a health care professional since last year's PIR was reported, did not receive it: Appointment is scheduled for future date

 C.9 Number of all children who received medical treatment for the following chronic conditions since last year's PIR was reported, regardless of when the condition was first diagnosed by a health care professional: # of children

 a.
 Anemia 3

 b.
-Asthma 60
+Asthma 49

 c.
-Hearing Difficulties 2
+Hearing Difficulties 0

 d.
-Vision Problems 1
+Vision Problems 5

 e.
-High Lead Levels 0
+High Lead Levels 4

 f.
 Diabetes 0